Eugen Klöpfer: Nazi era

 After the Nazi seizure of power, he was promoted to the Presiding Board of the Reich Film Chamber, under Joseph Goebbels, and was also chairman of Goebbels' artist donation.
 In 1934, Klöpfer was designated as a Staatsschauspieler (i.e. an actor of national importance).
 He was also appointed the director of the Volksbühne ("People's Theatre") in Berlin.
 From 1935 he was appointed Vice President of the Ministry of Arts and joined the board of UFA.
 In 1936 he was appointed general director of Berlin's Theater am Nollendorfplatz.
 In 1937, Klöpfer joined the Nazi Party.
 In 1940, he played the role of Landschaftskonsulenten Sturm in Veit Harlan's anti-Semitic Nazi propaganda film Jud Süß.
 In August 1944, towards the end of the Second World War, Klöpfer was added by Adolf Hitler to the Gottbegnadeten-Liste, a list of important German artists, which exempted him from military service, including service on the home front.

 Postwar

 After 1945, Klöpfer was banned and spent two months in prison in 1948.
-After a denazification trial, he was exonerated from the charge of complicity in the death of Joachim Gottschalk.
-In 1949, he began performing again with his own ensemble in Cologne and Neustadt in der Pfalz, but he died in 1950 of pneumonia.
-His grave is located in the South Cemetery in Wiesbaden.
+After a denazification trial, he was exonerated of the charge of complicity in the death of Joachim Gottschalk.
+In 1949, he began performing again with his own ensemble in Cologne and Neustadt in der Pfalz.
+He died in 1950 of pneumonia and is buried in the South Cemetery in Wiesbaden.